Leadership Team

 More about Ian

-He has become a proponent of inter-disciplinary doctoral research training, initially as Assistant Director of the EPSRC Centre for Doctoral Training in Integrative Sensing and Measurement (CDT-ISM, 2014 to 2022) and, since 2021, as Director of the pioneering ACRC Academy within the Advanced Care Research Centre, funded by Legal and General plc.
+He is a pioneer of inter-disciplinary doctoral training, initially as Assistant Director of the £5.0M EPSRC Centre for Doctoral Training in Integrative Sensing and Measurement (2014–22) and now as Director of the £5.5M pan-disciplinary ACRC Academy within the ACRC.
+He also mentors at the Enterprise Hub of the Royal Academy of Engineering.

 Kev Dhaliwal